Using Perplexity for Deep OSINT Research

 No Identity Verification Cannot verify PII or attribute with certainty Use dedicated OSINT tools (Maltego, SpiderFoot) for attribution

-V. Best Practices for Perplexity OSINT Queries
+V. Best Practices for OSINT Queries in Perplexity

 Query Structure for Investigation